rareba/unified-rdf-platform/QUICKSTART.md

 ## Overview

-Cube Creator X is a unified platform for creating RDF data cubes, managing pipelines, and working with triplestores.
+Cube Creator X (formerly RDF Forge) is a unified platform for creating RDF data cubes, managing pipelines, and working with triplestores.

 ## Features